Ballona Wetlands: History

 There were multiple recreational hunting operations on the site through at least 1910.
 Duck hunters were particularly keen on the marsh's green-winged teals.
+As of 1921, Ballona Creek "came to a dead end about a mile from the ocean" (the wetlands absorbed much of the water flow and access to the open ocean was presumably blocked by sand dunes).

 In 1940, Howard Hughes bought the land below the Westchester bluffs for his airport.
 In January 1976, four months prior to the death of Howard Hughes, which would kick off the current era of Ballona's long history, the wetland was described by a resident of Playa Del Rey.